isi-nlp/uroman/README.md

 No effect for other languages in this version.

 ### Bibliography
 Ulf Hermjakob, Jonathan May, and Kevin Knight.
 2018.
 Out-of-the-box universal romanization tool uroman.
 In Proceedings of the 56th Annual Meeting of Association for Computational Linguistics, Demo Track.
-(Best Demo Paper Award)
+ACL-2018 Best Demo Paper Award.
+[Paper in ACL Anthology](https://www.aclweb.org/anthology/P18-4003) [Poster](https://www.isi.edu/~ulf/papers/poster-uroman-acl2018.pdf)

 ### Change History
 Changes in version 1.2.7